As an Amazon Associate I earn from qualifying purchases made on my website. Many links may be affiliate links that provide income from sales.

 So, look for these signs to understand if your piercing has gone infected.
 In this case, wearing headphones or earbuds will only worsen the situation.
 Be extremely cautious!

-Wearing over the ear headphones after piercing your ears is a risky decision to make.
+Wearing over-the-ear headphones after piercing your ears is a risky decision to make, but you can use good-quality headphones like Status Audio, Sennheiser, or Bose.
 Your wound is still fresh, and you don’t want to end up getting surgery for your carelessness!
 So, it is best to avoid using headphones during this time.

 I hope this article has helped you to know more about the use of headphones after new piercings.
 Thank you for reading the entire article with patience.
 Have a good day!